powenn/pinera1n/README.md

 - it's a nice price for this awesome phone,with so much features only need 149 $ for standard pack
 - just one command ,and you can get root easily in terminal
 - you can underatand well how to do ,because it just need to conncet phone and phone
+- with the offical support for linux on arm,it works better than android
+- you can have the latest release of checkra1n on pinephone
+- no need complex progress,most of steps on phones

 ## Demo video
 just show how I do it ,will post another video as tutorial video